Can I retire early?

 Do I have to retire?

 The answer is ‘no’, as long as your employer is happy for you to work on.
-There is no longer a law that states you have to retire at a certain age.

 However, workers can no longer be forced to retire on the grounds of age alone.